Kaspar Maria von Sternberg

+Early life and ancestry

+Born into one of the most prominent Bohemian noble families, he was the youngest child of Count Johann Nepomuk I von Sternberg (1713-1798) and his wife, Countess Maria Anna Josefa Kolowrat-Krakowsky (1726-1790).
+He had two elder sisters: Countess Josefa Anna (1748-1787), Countess Maria Leopoldina (1749-1749), and two brothers: Count Johann Nepomuk II (1752-1789), a Colonel killed at Mühlbach, Transylvania and Count Joachim (1755-1808).

+Biography

-He established the Bohemian National Museum in Prague — his collection of minerals, fossils and plant specimens formed the core collection of the museum, and he is deemed to be the founder of modern paleobotany.
-As of 1820 he was on friendly terms with Johann Wolfgang von Goethe.
+He established the Bohemian National Museum in Prague, where his collection of minerals, fossils and plant specimens formed the core collection, and he is deemed to be the founder of modern paleobotany.
+As of 1820, he was on friendly terms with Johann Wolfgang von Goethe.

 Originally a student of theology, he attended the Collegium anglicum in Rome, from where he obtained a lower ordination.
+In his youth, he aspired to be a soldier, but soon, under the pressure of his parents and brothers, he decided to pursue an ecclesiastical career.
+At the age of 11, Pope Clement XIV obtained for him the position of canon in Freising and later also in Regensburg.

 Inspired by the newly founded Regensburg Botanical Society (1790), he became an avid naturalist, subsequently becoming a prominent member of the society, making contributions to its Botanisches Taschenbuch and also establishing a botanical garden in Regensburg.
 In 1805, during an extended stay in Paris, he met with Alexander von Humboldt and came under the influence of a number of French paleontologists and botanists.
 Afterwards, he relocated to an estate in Radnice, Bohemia.
 Here, he created a botanical garden, and conducted important paleobotanical research at recently opened coal mines located in the surrounding areas.

 The botanical genus Sternbergia is named in his honor.